Mike Wilensky

-Michael Stephen Wilensky (born May 3, 1983) is a politician and attorney who lives in Dunwoody, Georgia.
-A member of the Democratic Party, he represented District 79 in the Georgia House of Representatives, which is 100% in Dekalb County.
-State House District 79 consists of all of Dunwoody, part of Doraville, and a small piece of Chamblee.
+Michael Stephen Wilensky (born May 3, 1983) is an American politician and attorney who lives in Dunwoody, Georgia.
+A member of the Democratic Party, he represented District 79 in the Georgia House of Representatives, which was 100% in Dekalb County.
+State House District 79 consisted of all of Dunwoody, part of Doraville, and a small piece of Chamblee.
 Wilensky defeated the Republican Party opponent, Ken Wright, on November 6, 2018.
 Wilensky won his second election in 2020 and served a second term.
 In February 2022, Wilensky decided not to run for reelection.

 Education and law career

 Wilensky graduated cum laude with a Bachelor's degree from University of Georgia.
 At UGA, Wilensky majored in Broadcast News through the Grady College of Journalism and Mass Communications.
 After, Wilensky earned his Juris Doctor from the University of Maryland School of Law.
 While in law school, Wilensky served as a federal law clerk to United States District Court Judge Richard D. Bennett, worked a full year with the Baltimore Public Defender felony division, and handled an appeal in the Maryland Court of Special Appeals under the Third Year Law Student Act.